top of page

 Once you get comfortable with shaping, you likely won't need to write out a shaping plan for every behaviour you want to teach.
 But it is helpful to do in the beginning, and later if you run into problems.

-Fear Free Certified Horse
+Fear Free Certified Professional logo

 • Instagram